thecodingmachine/docker-images-php/README.md

 At that point, if you only want to run a Cron task once for your application (and not once per container), you might want to have a look at alternative solutions like [Tasker](https://github.com/opsxcq/tasker) or one of the many other alternatives.

+## Special thanks

+These images have been strongly inspired by [tetraweb/php](https://hub.docker.com/r/tetraweb/php/).